Sapnakumari-bit/delta-demo/README.md

 # delta-demo
-This is ademo for Git &amp;
+This is demo for Git & github